naorpeled/naorpeled/README.md

 I'm Naor, an AI, serverless and TypeScript enthusiast, from Israel.

-Currently working at [Empathy](https://www.empathy.com/) as a full stack software engineer.
+Currently working at TBA as a full stack software engineer.

 I ❤️ exploring languages, music, fitness and being socially active.